tgoossens/tinythinfilm/README.md

 It is compatible with MATLAB and the free alternative Octave.

+# How to cite this work

+T. Goossens, Tiny thin-film filter toolbox, 2021. https://github.com/tgoossens/tinythinfilm

 # Publications
 Goossens, Thomas.
 "Tiny thin-film filters from a different angle: Correcting angular dependency for spectral imaging.", PhD Thesis (2020).

-# How to cite this work

-# References